 Current California regulations are officially compiled in the print Barclays California Code of Regulations (CCR) (KFC35 .A22 - 4th Floor Stacks).
 Barclay's publishes a Master Index to the current CCR.
 It is the last two volumes in the set.
 One volume contains statute to regulation tables; the second volume contains a subject index.
 The subject index is the place to look if you do not have a citation to a regulation.

-The current CCR is available at: http://www.calregs.com.
+The current CCR is available online.
 The default view is to browse but you can search it as well.
-Thomson Reuters maintins this publicly available database so it is best searched using Westlaw terms and connectors.
+Thomson Reuters maintains this publicly available database so it is best searched using Westlaw terms and connectors.
 You can also locate an agency's contact information and link to the agency's sections in the CCR.
 Title 6 (Governor) and Title 24 (Building Codes) are not included on this website.

 The California Building Standards Code, has 12 parts:

 Part 1 - California Building Standards Administrative Code